evature/voicekit-cordova/README.md

  1.  departDateMin - the earliest  departure date/time requested by the user (possibly null if only an upper limit is requested)
  1.  departDateMax - the latest date/time requested by the user (possibly same as earliest if only a single date is specified, or null if only a lower limit is requested)

     *              Example:  "fly from NY to LA not sooner than December 15th"  →  departDateMin = Dec 15,  departDateMax = null
     *              Example:                  "... no later than December 15th"  →  departDateMin = null,    departDateMax = Dec 15
     *              Example:                             "... on December 15th"  →  departDateMin = Dec 15,  departDateMax = Dec 15
     *         Note: the Date object passed will have a time of midnight (UTC) AND have an additional 'DATE_ONLY' flag if no time of day is specified.
     *              Example:  "fly from NY to LA on December 15th at 10am"  → departDate = Date object of "Dec 15th 10:00am (local timezone)"
     *              Example:  "fly from NY to LA on December 15th"          → departDate = Date object of "Dec 15th 00:00am (UTC timezone)"
-                                                                       → and also  departDate.DATE_ONLY == true
+    *                                                                       → and also  departDate.DATE_ONLY == true

- 1.  returnDateMin - same as for the departure date, except that it is possible both returnDateMin and Max are null (if one-way flight is requested)
+ 7.  returnDateMin - same as for the departure date, except that it is possible both returnDateMin and Max are null (if one-way flight is requested)
- 1.  returnDateMax
+ 8.  returnDateMax
- 1.  travelers - travelers.Adult = number of adults specified (undefined if not specified).
+ 9.  travelers - travelers.Adult = number of adults specified (undefined if not specified).
 Same for Infant, Child, Elderly (see enums in eva.enums.TravelersType)
- 1.  nonstop - undefined if not specified,  true/false if requested
+ 10.  nonstop - undefined if not specified,  true/false if requested
- 1.  seatClass - array of Economy/Business/etc.. that the user specified. see  eva.enums.SeatClass
+ 11.  seatClass - array of Economy/Business/etc.. that the user specified. see  eva.enums.SeatClass
- 1.  airlines - array of IATA Airline codes requested by the user
+ 12.  airlines - array of IATA Airline codes requested by the user
- 1.  redeye - undefined if not speficied, true/false if requested by the user
+ 13.  redeye - undefined if not speficied, true/false if requested by the user
- 1.  food - Food type requested by the user (see eva.enums.FoodType)
+ 14.  food - Food type requested by the user (see eva.enums.FoodType)
- 1.  seatType - Window/Aisle or undefined if not specified (see eva.enums.SeatType)
+ 15.  seatType - Window/Aisle or undefined if not specified (see eva.enums.SeatType)
- 1.  sortBy - sorting criteria if specified by the user (see eva.enums.SortEnum)
+ 16.  sortBy - sorting criteria if specified by the user (see eva.enums.SortEnum)
- 1.  sortOrder - sort order if specified by the user (see eva.enums.SortOrderEnum)
+ 17.  sortOrder - sort order if specified by the user (see eva.enums.SortOrderEnum)

+## Callback return value

+ All calldbacks return the same, the return value should be one of the following:
+ *          false - remove the "thinking..." chat bubble and take no further action
+ *          true - replace the "thinking..." chat bubble with Eva's reply and speak it
+ *          string - html string to be added the Eva's reply
+ *          eva.AppResult - and object containing display_it, say_it, (can use different strings for display/speak)
+ *          Promise - can be used for async operations.
+The promise should resolve to one of the above return values.

+For example look at `eva-app-setup.js`, it include placeholder functions for the different callbacks.

+1. boardingTime, gate - are examples of returning a simple string result.
+The text will be appended to Eva's reply and spoken.
+2. departureTime - is an example of returning an html string.
+It will be appended to Eva's reply and spoken (but only the text content is spoken of course, the markup is not).
+3. arrivalTime - is an example of returning a promise.
+You can use it to fetch data from database/server asynchronously.
+In this example a setTimeout is used instead.
+The resolved result is a string.
+4. boardingPass - is an example of returning an AppResult with one stsring for `sayIt` (in this case empty) and another string for the display (in this case an html table).
+5. itinerary - fades out the Eva overlay div, and presents an alert when the div is hidden.
+It returns true in order to replace the chat bubble with Eva's default response.
+6. flight search - is an example of returning a Promise which resolves to an AppResult with one string for `sayIt` and another `display_it`.